Lara Beach, Turkey: Live Weather

 Typically, the Mediterranean winters are the coolest and wettest times of the year in the area. however, the weather does remain mild and pleasant and preferable to the much cooler and wetter UK winter time.

-Winters in Lara Beach are typically short, beginning in December and ending in February.
+Winters in Lara Beach are generally short, beginning in December and ending in February.
 Though the beach will be out of bounds at this time, tourists can still expect warm weather and plenty of sunshine, making their time here enjoyable.

 Spring time sees the temperatures rise considerably in Lara Beach.
 The sun shines for longer each day and there is less wet weather than in the winter.
 Many tourists, for whom the beach isn't the top priority, prefer to travel at this time of the year, as they can enjoy the warmer weather, without the crowds of tourists that flock to Lara Beach for the summer months.
 The temperatures are slightly lower than in the summer, so if you're not used to the intense heat, the spring is the ideal time to go.